Marine biotoxin alerts.

 This page is updated as soon as new information comes to hand.
 All the warnings on this page are current and remain in force.

-The health warning applies to all bi-valve shellfish including mussels, pipi, tuatua, cockles, oysters, scallops as well as cat’s eyes, snails and kina (sea urchin).
+The health warning applies to all bi-valve shellfish including mussels, pipi, tuatua, cockles, oysters, scallops as well as catseyes and kina (sea urchin).
 Shellfish in the affected area should not be taken or consumed.
-Paua, crayfish and crabs can still be taken but as always, the gut should be removed before cooking or eating.
+Paua, crayfish and crabs can still be taken but as always, the gut should be removed before cooking.

 - Website: www.ttophs.govt.nz/health_warnings